jthieffry/asaca-notes/Global DNS.md

 * Alias can be used for both apex and normal record.
 For the latter it behaves like CNAMe.
 * No charge for alias requests pointing ag AWS resource.
 * For AWS services, default to picking alias (ex apigw, cloudfront, elastic beanstalk, ELB, S3, global accelerator).

+## R53 Simple Routing
+* Simple routing doesn't support health checks.
+All values are returned when queried.
+* Use simple routing when you want to route requests towards one service such as web server.

+## R53 Health Checks
+* Health checks are separate from, but are used by records.
+* Health checkers are located globally.
+* Health checkers check every 30s (or every 10s for extra cost).
+* Can do TCP/HTTP/s and HTTP/s with string matching.
+* Reports as either healthy or unhealthy.
+* Can check either endpoints, CloudWatch Alarms or other checks (calculated).
+* Since checkers are globally distributed, if 18%+ of checkers report as healthy, the health check is healthy.

+## R53 Failover Routing
+* A service (ex. www) can have two DNS record (two A) pointing to different targets.
+* One record is the primary (ex ec2) while the other is secondary (s3).
+* If the target of the health check (www) is healthy, the primary is used.
+* If the target is unhealthy, any queries will return thr secondary record.
+* Use this technique when you want to configure active/passive failover.